 Of course, the official handbook provides a lot of information that you need to know.
 But, if you aren’t sure what you’re doing – it will take a lot of your time to figure out how to make the most out of it.

-In case you’re curious about some of the oldest Linux distros, we have an article on the earliest linux distributions – go check it out.
+If you’re curious about some of the oldest Linux distros, we have an article on the earliest linux distributions – go check it out.

 Best Multi-purpose Linux Distribution